howdyai/botkit/readme-studio.md

 ___
 Go to https://studio.botkit.ai and log in.
 Click the appropriate bot.
-On the left under 'Commands' click 'hello'.
+- On the left under 'Commands' click 'hello'.
-On the right where it says 'Hello!
+- On the right where it says 'Hello!
 This is my hello script.
 You can edit it to customize my behaviors.'
 Click there.
 Edit the text and click 'Save'.
-Now send your bot a direct message saying 'hi'.
+- Now send your bot a direct message saying 'hi'.
-It should respond with the text you changed that script to For more on editing scripts see: [link to wherever we are going to have directions on script editor.]
+- It should respond with the text you changed that script to For more on editing scripts see: [link to wherever we are going to have directions on script editor.]

 ## Developing with Botkit Studio
 Now that you have your development environment setup, you can begin with the task of developing your bot.

 Soupme is a simple bot that can
--Read an external list of menu items
+- Read an external list of menu items
--Ask the participant to select from a list of dynamic options -Confirm their choice and provide instructions on how to receive their item.
+- Ask the participant to select from a list of dynamic options
+- Confirm their choice and provide instructions on how to receive their item.

 ___
 ### Using the Before Middleware